 Tip 1 Nosebleed

 Have a child with a bloody nose sit with his head tilted slightly forward, as if drawing.
 This position makes the blood easier to drain from his mouth and / or nose.
 Ingestion of blood can cause nausea.
 Have the child pinch their nose just below the nose bone for 5 minutes (do this yourself if the child cannot do it).
 Most bleeding stops within 5 minutes.
-If the bleeding does not stop, contact your GP or GP post.
+If the bleeding does not stop, contact your General Practitioner.

 Tip 2 Poisoning